BMC Switzerland: Sponsorship

 At the end of the 2018 season, BMC withdrew support of the BMC Racing Team, whose former leader, Cadel Evans won the 2011 Tour de France, the BMC Mountain Bike Racing Team as well as the BMC Factory Trailcrew.
 From 2019, BMC is a bicycle supplier for Team Dimension Data.
 Beside that, BMC is also co-sponsoring the Uplace-BMC Pro Triathlon Team as well as many other athletes.
+As of 2023, BMC is a sponsor and supplier of the Tudor Pro Cycling Team which was founded and is run by Swiss professional road racing cyclist Fabian Cancellara.